venkyy8/Terraform/Fetching-secretsmanager-secrets/README1.md

 # Note:

-# This is just a demonstration of how to fetch and use secrets from AWS Secrets Manager using Terraform — not intended for real-world use CASE.
+# This Specific Task is for demonstration of how to fetch and use secrets from AWS Secrets Manager using Terraform — not intended for real-world use CASE.

+---
 ## 🚀 EC2 Instance Deployment with AWS Secrets Manager using Terraform

 This Terraform configuration deploys an EC2 instance in AWS and dynamically fetches a secret (`Docker_Password`) from AWS Secrets Manager.
 The fetched secret is used to tag the EC2 instance — demonstrating how to securely retrieve and use secrets in infrastructure automation.